 Use good office equipment.
 Just because your office is in your bedroom does not mean you should skimp on office equipment.
 You should be comfortable while you work to remain productive.
 Get the office chair that has lumbar support!

-The best place for a home office is in a spare room where you can dedicate the space.
-Unfortunately, not everyone has the means for a fancy office in its own wing.
-That’s why we make guides like this, for the regular folk.
+The best place for a home office is in a spare room (extra spare bedroom or guest bedroom) or where you can dedicate the space.

 For those who don’t work from their bedroom, the dining area is a popular choice.
 Many people set up their laptops at the dining room table and hammer out their work in between meals.
 Or, more likely, they work at the dining table exclusively because no one eats at that table anymore.